Jeysiva-apjs/smart-spend-analyzer/README.md

 # Expense Analyzer

-**Expense Analyzer** is a tool to help you manage and track your expenses.
+**Expense Analyzer** is a full-stack application to manage and track expenses.
 You can add and update your expenses, categorize them, and see your spending over specific date ranges or by month.

 ## Features